 Altogether, this data helps your adviser make a personalised recommendation to you.

 If you (or your adviser) provide us with your name, email address, phone number or mailing address, we store this information to make it easier for your adviser to use our website (for example, by displaying your name instead of an ID number).
-We may also use your name and email address to send personalised invitations to update your details on our system
+We may also use your name and email address (if provided) to send personalised invitations to update your details on our system

 We do not make any automated decisions on the basis of the data you provide, though your adviser may use our tools to make an automated decision about you.
 If you’re concerned about this aspect of profiling, you should speak with your adviser.

-Depending on our contract with your adviser, we may also use the data your provide to put you into a group of similar people (such as, ‘women with at least £5000 in savings’ or ‘people who own more than one home’), and then look at general trends that might help us develop new tools for financial advisers.
+Depending on our contract with your adviser, we may also use the data you provide to put you into a group of similar people (such as, ‘women with at least £5000 in savings’ or ‘people who own more than one home’), and then look at general trends that might help us develop new tools for financial advisers.

 Your adviser is the controller of your data, and we process it according to their instructions.
 This means we keep your data until your adviser tells us to delete it.
 Usually this means we will hold onto your data for as long as you keep seeing your adviser, and then for 7 years after you end your relationship with them (because they have a legal obligation to preserve your records for that long).